Applications tab

 Adding the candidate to a job

-From the Applications tab, click Add to job.
+From the Applications tab, click Add Job Application.
 The dialog asks for two things:

 - Job — type to search across active jobs.
 Closed jobs are filtered out.